akfreeman72/Hotel-Demand-Forecasting-Project/README.md

 # Hotel-Demand-Forecasting-Project
 A comparative forecasting study of 17 hotel properties using the Nixtlaverse (StatsForecast, MLForecast, NeuralForecast) and Foundation Models (Chronos) to predict 28-day room demand.
+# Overview
+This project focuses on forecasting daily room demand for 17 hotel properties over a 28-day period.
+The goal was to compare different types of forecasting models, including traditional statistical methods, machine learning models, and neural networks, using a consistent time-series cross-validation approach.
+# Models Compared
+The models used in this project include:
+	•	Baseline models: Naive and Seasonal Naive
+	•	Statistical model: AutoETS (AutoARIMA was attempted but was too slow to run efficiently)
+	•	Machine learning model: LightGBM using MLForecast
+	•	Neural models: AutoNBEATS and AutoNHITS
+# Methodology
+The models were evaluated using a 5-fold time-series cross-validation setup with a forecast horizon of 28 days.
+Performance was measured using:
+	•	ME (to understand bias)
+	•	MAE
+	•	RMSE
+	•	MAPE (only when appropriate for the data)
+# Results
+Model performance varied across the different hotel properties.
+Overall, statistical and machine learning models performed consistently well, while neural models were better at capturing more complex patterns but required more computation time.
+No single model performed best across all properties, which shows that demand behavior differs depending on the hotel.
+# Files Included
+	•	cross_validation_results.csv: Cross-validation predictions
+	•	metric_summary_by_series_method.csv: Performance metrics by model and property
+	•	model_win_counts.csv: Count of how often each model performed best
+	•	final_test_forecasts.csv: Final 28-day forecasts
+	•	plots/: Visual comparisons of forecasts vs actual values
+	•	Notebook: Full code used for the project
+# Key Takeaways
+Overall, forecasting accuracy depends a lot on the specific characteristics of each time series.
+Simpler models worked well when demand patterns were stable, while more flexible models helped improve performance for properties with more variability.